 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Visakhapatnam air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Visakhapatnam air is currently 1 times above the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 Moderate 92 US AQI

 |Thursday, Sep 30|